Bike Insurance hero background

 Once you've read through everything here, you should be fully informed of how two-wheeler insurance works in India.
 Most importantly, you should also be well on your way to choosing a policy that offers the perfect blend of coverage and benefits for your particular needs.
 You would also need to do a timely two-wheeler insurance renewal in order to get continuous coverage.

-Bike Insurance Tip from PolicyWings
+Bike Insurance Tip from Policywings

 Many bike owners only buy third-party insurance to save money, but comprehensive bike insurance costs just Rs.
 1,500-3,000 more per year and covers your own bike against accidents, theft, and natural disasters.
 If your bike costs Rs.
 80,000 or more, comprehensive insurance is worth every rupee.
 Also, renew on time to protect your NCB discount which can save up to 50% on premiums.